Holographic Entanglement Negativity and Thermodynamics in Backreacted AdS Black Hole: HEN for Bipartite System

-Having analyzed the adjacent subsystems configuration, we now extend our study to the bipartite case, where the subsystem $A$ and its complement $A^c$ together form the entire boundary theory.
-Unlike the previous setups, this configuration captures the global entanglement structure of the plasma and provides a more direct comparison between quantum and thermal correlations.
-In particular, the bipartite negativity is expected to be sensitive to the thermal entropy density at high temperature, while at low temperature it should predominantly reflect the underlying vacuum-like entanglement structure.
-Furthermore, the presence of backreaction introduces nontrivial corrections that allow us to probe how heavy quark density modifies the global entanglement content of the system.
+Having analyzed the adjacent subsystems configuration, we now turn to the bipartite configuration, where the subsystem $A$ and its complement $A^c$ together form the entire boundary theory.
+In this setup, holographic entanglement negativity provides a sharp probe of mixed state quantum correlations allowing us to distinguish genuine quantum entanglement from classical and thermal correlations that dominate at high temperature.

-To compute the bipartite HEN, we divide the $A^c$ in two parts denoted by $B_1$ and $B_2$ on the either side of $A$.
-We can define the regions as,
+To compute the HEN for bipartite system, we divide the $A^c$ in two parts denoted by $B_1$ and $B_2$ on the either side of $A$.
+We can define the subsystems as